 While the printer is not their largest to date (that honor goes to the LC Pro), it offers more layer thickness options.
 The LC Magna is also easy to use regarding materials handling.
 It features a vat with pouring spouts and depth gauges to accurately fill and survey it.
 It also has multiple connectivity options and comes with certain materials included.

 Liquid Crystal-based Printing

 The printer is available for pre-order now and will begin shipping in June 2019.
 It may be of particular interest to certain industries like dentistry and health care appliance production.
 In a comparison on their website, Photocentric states that the LC Magna can produce 36 pairs of glasses or 46 to 80 dental aligners using its standard build area.

 Even more stunning it can produce both these products within 2 hours.
 Even more impressively they state that each dental arch costs 1.07 Euros.
 The company states that “The LCD Magna is designed to perform flawlessly every time to maintain a consistent level of mass manufacturing for every industry“.

 While the printer itself is £10,995, it clearly presents a very versatile set of functions and the cost per unit could definitely be worth it.
-It also comes with 2 kg of Daylight Black Hard and Daylight Dental Model White resin.
 The printer offers high resolution and a massive build area even for a large-format LCD printer, so it will definitely find its place in many different production environments.

 Featured image courtesy of Photocentric.